-The Revenue Fund's financial position improved during fiscal year 2013 with net position increasing by \$7.8 million totaling \$217.6 million, a 3.7 percent increase over fiscal year 2012.
-This follows an increase of \$20.2 million totaling \$209.7 million, a 9.6 percent increase over fiscal year 2011.
-Cash and cash equivalents at year-end totaled \$191.8 million, an increase of \$31.8 million over fiscal year 2012 at year-end.
-Capital assets, net, excluding restricted construction in progress, increased \$57.4 million due to the completion of construction projects started in prior fiscal years.
-In July 2012, the Revenue Fund refunded the 2002 Series A & B bonds saving approximately \$315 thousand in interest costs per year over the remaining 10 years of the bonds.
+The Revenue Fund's financial position remained essentially unchanged at the end of fiscal year 2014 compared to fiscal year 2013.
+This follows an increase of \$7.8 million totaling \$217.6 million, a 3.7 percent increase over fiscal year 2012.
+Cash and cash equivalents at year-end totaled \$164.0 million, a decrease of \$27.9 million from fiscal year 2013 at year-end.
+Capital assets, net, excluding restricted construction in progress, increased \$22.9 million due to the completion of construction projects started in prior fiscal years.
+In July 2012, the Revenue Fund refunded both the 2002 Series A & B bonds saving approximately \$315 thousand in interest costs per year over the remaining 10 years of the bonds.
 In March 2013, the Revenue Fund issued bonds totaling \$58.8 million, with maturity dates of 10 and 20 years.